 Accurate civil registration and vital statistics (CRVS) data are critical to understanding national health status and developing appropriate strategies and relevant policies to improve population health.
 In its absence, countries have an unclear picture of birth and death rates and the causes of death.
 This data gap makes it difficult to allocate resources appropriately to health, education and other key government sectors.
 As part of Data for Health, countries around the world are investing in expanding and improving the quality of the civil registration and vital statistics systems.
 However, unless data are regularly analyzed and used, citizens will not reap the benefits of this investment.

 The CRVS Data Use Training Course increases ministry of health capacity to collect, analyze and use vital statistics data.
-Developed in collaboration with the University of Melbourne (UM) and the United States Centers for Disease Control and Prevention (CDC), the course offers up to five days of hands-on in-country training on vital statistics data analysis and use for government officials who need to use vital statistics data.
+Developed in collaboration with the University of Melbourne (UM) and the United States Centers for Disease Control and Prevention (CDC), the course offers up to five days of hands-on in-country training on vital statistics data analysis and use for government officials who work with vital statistics data.
 In addition to providing training, the last day of the course incorporates a project where course facilitators will provide guidance to participants on a vital statistics analysis or report chosen by the ministry.

 During the five-day training course, participants learn how to: